DL1CB/RamsbergWetterAnzeige/readme.md

 npm start                  # add the app as a daemon to the process manager

-pm2 save                   # save the running processes, that when the system reboots, they are re-initialized

 sudo reboot                # reboot the raspberry pi and login

 pm2 list                   # see that the app is in the list of processes